 - Which hygiene measures have to be planned?

-- In general, the minimum distance from other people must be observed.
-You can find the current minimum distance in our leaflet Corona Regulations.
-(PDF, 94 KB)
+- It is recommended to keep a minimum distance from other persons.
+The current minimum distance recommendation can be found in our leaflet Corona Regulations.
+(PDF, 78 KB)

-- Sufficient open space must be reserved within the stand area for visitors for product presentations and presentations.
+- It is recommended to reserve sufficient open space within the stand area for visitors for product presentations and talks.

 - For direct selling from the stand into the aisles, attention must be paid to the positioning of counters and showcases so that there is sufficient waiting and protection zones along the sales area.
 This may be ensured by sufficiently wide aisles or by